|

 because the existence of order acts as an impediment to freedom.

-The third freedom is that which is born of obedience to the laws and
+The third freedom is that which is born of obedience to the

 ordinances of the Almighty.
 This is the freedom of the human world, where